 Why You May Want To Own Real Estate

 1) You are more in control.
 Every physical real estate investment you make puts you in charge as CEO.
-As CEO, you are able to make improvements, cut costs (refinance your mortgage), raise rents, find better tenants, and market accordingly.
+As CEO, you are able to make improvements, cut costs (refinance your mortgage with Credible), raise rents, find better tenants, and market accordingly.
 Of course you are still at the mercy of the economic cycle, but overall you have much more leeway in making wealth optimizing decisions.
 When you invest in a public or private company, you are a minority investor who puts his or her faith in management.
 Nobody cares more about your investment than you.

 2) Leverage with other people’s money.
 Leverage in a rising market is a wonderful thing.
 Even if real estate only tracks inflation over the long run, a 3% increase on a property where you put 20% down is a 15% cash-on-cash return.
 In five years you will have more than doubled your equity at this rate.
 Stocks, on the other hand, generate roughly 7% – 9% a year including dividends.
 Leverage also kills on the way down, so remember to always run the worst case numbers before purchase.